pnp/blog/content/microsoft-365-platform-community-update/22-09-13/index.md

 * [Building a SharePoint Document Library Approvals System](https://www.youtube.com/watch?v=CHqQz9Azfm8) by [Lindsay Shelton](https://twitter.com/lshelton_tech) (Stowers Institute for Medical Research) | @lshelton_tech

-## Key contributors to the August 2022 update
+## Key contributors to the September 2022 update

 Here’s the list of active contributors (in alphabetical order) since last release details in GitHub repositories or community channels.
 PnP is really about building tooling and knowledge together with the community for the community, so your contributions are highly valued across the Microsoft 365 customers, partners and obviously also at Microsoft.